laxertu/eric/README.md

 Currently, ‘id’ field is not supported.

 #### *async* message_stream(listener: [MessageQueueListener](#eric.entities.MessageQueueListener)) → AsyncIterable[dict]
 In case of failure at channel resulution time, a special message with type=’_eric_channel_closed’ is sent, and correspondant listener is stopped

 * **Parameters:**
   **listener**
 * **Returns:**

+## Prefab listeners
+### *class* eric.entities.ThreadPoolListener(callback: Callable, max_workers: int)

+Listener intended for consurrent processing of data.

+Relies on concurrent.futures.ThreadPoolExecutor.
+‘_eric_channel_closed’ Message type is intended as end of stream.
+Is shouls be considered as a reserved Message type

+#### on_message(msg: [Message](#id0)) → None

+Event handler.
+It executes whan a message is delivered to client

 ## Prefab servers